mctools/simplebuild-dgcode/doc/source/matcookbook.rst

 In general the NCrystal cfg-string syntax for defining a multi-phase material is ``phases<FRAC1*CFG1&..&FRACN*CFGN>[;COMMONCFG]``.
 Here, ``FRAC1`` is the fraction of phase 1, which is defined by the NCrystal cfg-string ``CFG1``, and so forth.
-The indicated fractions are assumed to be volume fractions, and must sum to 1, and ``COMMONCFG`` contains cfg-parameters applied to all phases (e.g. if ``COMMONCFG`` is ``;temp=200K``, all phases would change their temperature -- which in the particular case of temperature is quite sensible).
+The indicated fractions are assumed to be "by-volume" fractions, and must sum to 1, and ``COMMONCFG`` contains cfg-parameters applied to all phases (e.g. if ``COMMONCFG`` is ``;temp=200K``, all phases would change their temperature -- which in the particular case of temperature is quite sensible).